imagekitio/docs-keep-a-changelog/features/advanced-security-settings.md

 {% hint style="info" %}
 **Limits**\
-You can allowlist or blocklist at most 30 referers.
+You can allow or block at most 30 referers.
 {% endhint %}

 Referer restriction ensures that content only loads on requests from authorized domains.
 Any unauthorized request will result in an HTTP `403` error, and the asset will not be delivered.